7 Steps to a Comprehensive Backlink Audit

 2. Check if all the links are still in place.
 It's not always possible for link indexes to keep up with all the changes on the Web, and some backlinks that no longer exist in reality may still be kept in SEO PowerSuite Link Explorer, Google Analytics, or Google Search Console.
 Thus, when you analyze your site's backlinks, you may have some non-existent backlinks messing up your stats.

-If there are any links with a No status in your project, you can safely remove them from the project completely (right-click the link and hit Remove backlinks from project) to make sure you aren't wasting your time on analyzing links that no longer exist.
+Once you've found such non-existent links, you can safely remove them from the project completely (right-click the link and hit Remove backlinks from project) to make sure you aren't wasting your time on analyzing links that no longer exist.

 Step 2: Assess your backlink profile as a whole